Tumne/automizer-5000/README.md

 This is a basic automation wizard form utilizing React/Typscript/Material UI.
 A user can navigate the multi-step, add information and submit their automation values.
 I decided to only implement textboxes and spent time to closely match the design.

-All in all this took 4 work days to build and demonstrates my abilities as a Front End Scientician 🚀.
+All in all this took 4 work days to build and demonstrates my abilities as a Senior Front End Scientician 🚀.

 ## Getting Started